 25 grams salt, equivalent to about 3 tablespoons Diamond kosher salt (large grains), or 2 tablespoons Morton’s kosher salt (small grains) [see note at end of recipe for more info on amounts of salt]

-1.5 teaspoons baking powder
+1.5 teaspoons baking powder (not baking soda)

 10 more grams salt, equivalent to about 1 tablespoon + 1 teaspoon Diamond Kosher Salt/2 teaspoons Morton's Kosher Salt

+About 3 days before you plan to cook your turkey, get the koji-salt brine ready.
 Grind koji in a spice mill or a blender to a fine powder, transfer to a small bowl, and mix with the first 25 grams of salt.

-About 3 days before you plan to serve your turkey, remove the turkey from its wrapper.
+Koji-salt brine time!
 Using your fingers, gently loosen skin covering legs and breasts, separating as much skin from the meat as possible without tearing.
-Rub koji/salt mixture under skin all over meat and inside cavity, distributing evenly.
-Put the turkey in a 2.5 gallon resealable bag, a couple of oven bags, or wrapped tightly in plastic wrap.
-Return to refrigerator (in a large bowl or roasting pan to catch any liquid which may try to escape).
+Rub koji/salt mixture under skin, directly on the meat, on the undersides of any exposed meat, and all inside the breast cavity, distributing evenly.
+Put the turkey pieces back in the plastic bag (or in a 2.5 gallon resealable bag, a couple of oven bags, or wrapped tightly in plastic wrap.)
+Return to refrigerator, on a roasting pan to catch any liquid which may try to escape).

-Use the neck, giblets, and backbone to make a stock for gravy; this recipe generally does not produce much in the way of drippings (which is a good thing - it means the water stayed in the meat).
+Use the neck, giblets, and backbone to make a stock for gravy; this recipe generally does not produce much in the way of drippings (which is a good thing - it means the moisture stayed in the meat).